sfera-labs/sfera-app-webapp/src/site/markdown/interfaces.md

         </page>
     </interface>

 Here we can see how each button calls the predefined function "page" passing the target page's id as parameter.
 On the first page we also have a button that logs the user out.

+See [Client-side scripting](client-scripting.html) for a description of all the predefined functions and how to use them.

 ![interface-navigation-1](images/interfaces/ex_navi_1.png)